swup/forms-plugin/README.md

 - Opt-in with a configurable selector, by default `form[data-swup-form]`
 - Respects custom animations set on the form element

-**Note:** This plugin is perfect for simple scenarios like search or contact forms.
-For complex requirements like file uploads or custom serialization, it is recommended to use the swup API directly.
+**Note:** This plugin is meant for simple scenarios like search or contact forms.
+For complex requirements like custom serialization, it is recommended to use the swup API directly.

 ## Installation